 From its renowned universities to its low cost of living, Austin offers a unique blend of advantages, making it an attractive destination for tech companies and startups.
 But it's not just about the perks - Austin has also fostered a culture of innovation and collaboration that sets it apart from other tech hubs.

-So whether you're a seasoned entrepreneur or a newcomer to the tech scene, Austin IT is a place to keep on your radar.
+So whether you're a seasoned entrepreneur or a newcomer to the tech scene looking for great tech partnerships, Austin IT is a place to keep on your radar.

 Austin's Tech Boom: A Look at the Evolution of the Industry

 Tech is nothing new in Austin, Alfredo Ramirez remarked.
 In the 1980s, it was first known as "Silicon Hills," a high-tech center.
 Semiconductors (AMD, Samsung, Motorola/Freescale/NXP, Applied Materials), enterprise software (IBM, Trilogy, Tivoli, National Instruments), and computer hardware were among the first IT sectors to be based in Austin IT (Dell, IBM, Apple).